pycom/pydocs/content/firmwareapi/micropython/cmath.md

 ## Constants

 * `cmath.e`: Base of the natural logarithm
-* `cmath.pi`: The ratio of a circle’s circumference to its diameter
+* `cmath.pi`: The ratio of a circle's circumference to its diameter